BSDExabio/SAFA/AnnotatedStructuralLibrary/README.md

 # Structure Library and Metadata Gathering
-*Written by Russell B. Davidson and Mark Coletti* Version 1.0.0
+*Written by Russell B. Davidson and Mark Coletti* Version 1.0.1

-Bash and python scripts to automate the download of structure files from the RCSB database and gather the associated metadata from the UniProtKB database when available.
+Bash and python scripts to automate the download of structure files from the RCSB database (``) as well as gather the associated metadata (`processing_pdb_library.py`) from the UniProtKB database, when available.
 Residue-level feature metadata is transferred to the associated structure.
-This metadata is then used to garner insights from structural alignments against the annotated library of structures developed from this code.
+This metadata can then be used in a broad range of analyses such as functional annotation.

 ## Using the Workflow

+The only user-made input necessary for running this workflow is a list of RCSB PDB identifiers as well as the chain identifier.
+An example of such a file is provided in the `examples` subdirectory.

 ### Workflow Steps: